kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ## Overview

 The folder contains code for integration job that installs and tests Kyma on a temporary cluster provisioned with Google Kubernetes Engine (GKE).
-For now it's only executed for Pull Requests as a pre-submit job.
+For now, it's only executed for Pull Requests as a pre-submit job.

 ### Pipeline logic